marchibbins/shelter-affordability/README.md

         npm run gulp serve

-    This will modrewrite `.min.js` files to unminified versions
+    This will modrewrite `.min` files to unminified versions

 ### Included in default build step